jetbrains-academy/sql-course/Lesson4/task7/task.md

 | 2             | Falcon 25 | 3        |
 | 3             | Falcon 28 | 7        |

-and a column `spacecraft_id` in the `Flight` table where we keep the identifier of the spacecraft which performed the flight.
+Let's also assume that there is a column `spacecraft_id` in the `Flight` table, where we keep the identifier of the spacecraft which performed the flight.

 Let's look at the result of joining planets and flights: